Skip to main content

 Step 1 — Open the customer's order in WaveRez.
 Go to Orders in the left menu and find the order.
 The Overview tab is the default view.

-Step 5 — If the customer is on-site, offer the QR code instead.
-Click the QR code button next to the link.
+Share the QR code.
+Click the QR code button next to the waiver link.
 The customer can scan the code with their phone camera to open the waiver landing page directly.
 This is the same link encoded as a QR code.

 The link that appears on an order's Overview is the same link customers were originally sent.
-Sending it again does not create a new waiver.
+Sending it again, whether through the in-WaveRez messaging tool, by copy-paste, or via the QR code, does not create a new waiver.
 It just gives the customer another way to access the one they were already assigned.

 A Walk-In Customer Without a Reservation Needs to Sign